jackrl/Bomberguy/documentation/timeAccounting.md

 * Created the Bomb class
 * Added the ability to throw bombs to the player.
 The bombs disappear after 3 seconds
 * Made some junit tests for Player and Bomb.
+* Wasn't able to get Pitest to work.
+I suppose that it has problems to get the native libraries.
+Junit had also problems but got it working.